-The MBA coursework prepares students for leadership positions in a variety of business environments and provides them with in-depth knowledge of foundational business skills—all through the lens of sustainability.
+The coursework in our sustainability MBA prepares students for leadership positions in a variety of business environments and provides them with in-depth knowledge of foundational business skills—all through the lens of sustainable development.

 The concept-driven curriculum at Bard teaches students the core business skills they need while exploring new ways of managing and leading organizations to pursue an integrated bottom line—examining the economic, social, and environmental impacts of their decisions.